cultuurnet/uit-documentatie/content/authenticatie-autorisatie/latest/authenticatie-JSON-apis/search-api.md

 To apply for you personal API key you must register via the [UiTdatabank projectaanvraag platform](https://projectaanvraag.uitdatabank.be).

-The API is available in a production and testing environment (See [environments]({% link content/search_api_3/latest/getting-started/environments.md %})), so keys can be obtained for both environments.
+The API is available in a production and testing environment (See [environments](https://documentatie.uitdatabank.be/content/search_api_3/latest/getting-started/environments.html)), so keys can be obtained for both environments.

 Make sure to use the correct API key with the correct environment.

-You can find all information on authentication for Search API v3 [over here](https://documentatie.uitdatabank.be/content/search_api_3/latest/getting-started/authentication.html)
+In a seperate book we elaborate the different [methods for authentication](https://documentatie.uitdatabank.be/content/search_api_3/latest/getting-started/authentication.html) for search API V3.